mahirrudin/docker-gitlab/README.md

-# Gitlab-Lab
+# DOCKER-GITLAB
-Gitlab-lab is docker-compose for running complete gitlab and gitlab ci.
+docker-gitlab is docker-compose for running complete gitlab and gitlab ci.
 The main purpose is to simulate gitlab on development computer, so engineer free to do anything without fear of crashing production server.

 ## Requirements
 1. Docker